What is the EB-5 Visa Program?

 nationals and their families to obtain U.S. Green Cards

 The EB-5 Immigrant Investor Program is administered by the United States Citizenship and Immigration Services (USCIS).
-By investing $900,000 in certain qualified projects that create jobs for U.S. workers, eligible foreign nationals and their families receive conditional Green Cards.
-After 2 years, the foreign nationals and their families may become eligible for Permanent Residency.
+By investing $800,000 in certain qualified projects that create jobs for U.S. workers, eligible foreign nationals and their families receive conditional Green Cards.
+After 2 years on a conditional Green Card, the foreign nationals and their families may become eligible for Permanent Residency.

 What are the Benefits of the EB-5 Visa?